 Super 1s

-Super 1s gives young people with a disability aged 12-25 the chance to play regular competitive cricket while improving confidence and independence.
+Super 1s gives young people with a disability the chance to play regular competitive cricket while improving confidence and independence.

-By creating community cricket hubs where young people can receive coaching, we give participants the chance to compete against their peers and enjoy the benefits of playing sport.
+• Community cricket hubs allow participants the chance to receive coaching, compete against their peers and enjoy the benefits of playing sport.

-The competition provided by Super 1s gives participants a real sense of achievement, with many of the county and regional finals being held at iconic cricketing venues including Edgbaston, Emirates Old Trafford and Lord’s.
+• Our Super 1s competition gives participants a real sense of achievement, with many county and regional finals being held at iconic cricketing venues including Edgbaston, Emirates Old Trafford and Lord’s.

 Super 1s inclusion thumbnail2.jpg